 The St. Louis Symphony premiered his Third Symphony in 1962, and his music is performed every spring at the renowned UNM John Donald Robb Composers’ Symposium.
 His folk opera, Little Jo, was conducted by Guillermo Figueroa at the National Hispanic Cultural Center in 2005, and the New Mexico Symphony Orchestra under Figueroa performed his Dances from Taxco in their 2007 season.

 In June 2008, KNME-TV, New Mexico's PBS station, premiered an Emmy Award documentary about Robb entitled, "The Musical Adventures of John Donald Robb in New Mexico."
-The documentary can be viewed at an interactive website that features folk song recordings and photographs from the Robb archives from UNM Libraries' Center for Southwest Research.
+The documentary features folk song recordings and photographs from the Robb archives from UNM Libraries' Center for Southwest Research.
+Watch the documentary here.